Hacker News

 I'm trying real hard to not see this comment as some sort of Apple logic distortion field showing itself in an overt manner, but not having much luck.

-an hour ago by cbhl
+4 years ago by cbhl

 Lighter and thinner products also increase total addressable market by allowing products to be sold to parents and their kids.
 See Apple Watch Family Setup; iPad Mini, the various iPods...

-6 minutes ago by arcticbull
+4 years ago by arcticbull

 They're also better for the environment: less materials to assemble, less packaging, less fuel to ship, less waste.
 At Apple's scale, that really adds up.